Sales Call Playbook

 📞

 You'll get a random customer profile.
 Make choices at each step.
-See how you score.
+See what to practice next.